 How are you protecting your teachers from possible exposure from parents?

-Our management team, Ms. Gina, Mr. Michael, Ms. Laura, and Ms. Erin, are the primary door persons for both buildings to ensure our teachers are not being put at any additional risk by being in contact with parents.
+Our management team, Ms. Gina, Mr. Michael, and Ms. Erin, are the primary door persons for both buildings to ensure our teachers are not being put at any additional risk by being in contact with parents.